qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 variety of standard programming languages, so there is no need to preprocess the snippets.
 We can use the code as is.

-## The process

-Once configured, our code search demo uses the following process:

-1. The user sends a query.
-1. Both models vectorize that query simultaneously.
-We get two different vectors.
-1. Both vectors are used in parallel to find relevant snippets.
-1. Once we retrieve results for both vectors, we merge them in one of the following scenarios:
-   1. If both methods return different results, we display <!-- some of --> those results.
-   1. If there is an overlap between the search results, we merge overlapping snippets.

 NLP-based search is based on function signatures, but code search may return smaller pieces, such as loops.
 So, if we receive a particular function signature from the NLP model and part of its implementation from the code model, we merge